MrLixm/opscripting/README.md

 ### python

 See the [katananodling](katananodling) package.
-It's a simple API to create and register a custom type of node called "CustomTool".
+It's a simple API to create and register a custom type of node called "CustomNode".

 The scope goes actually outside OpScripting and could be used to create any kind of node.